Broccoliux/repo-roaster/journal.md

 i haev a really bad news that we cant use eleven labs api cuz it is paid, idk why but i have used it before for freee.

 now gonna use the local  voice of devices., or maybe ditch this feature.

+ook i write its code, now time to test it.

+ok bro, its working i know voice is not too good but still it works

+now the google modle is down lol.

+hdggfghgfgfhggfgghgfgdtgfgghfggfffgdffdsfdsdffdfdfddsfgdtffdfgfgdsddsaasfgfghgfgfgfhgewhjgfdfddssddsdfyhbz